albf/PINocchio/README.md

 - pin (tested with 3-4, get it [here](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads))
 - [Optional] python 2.7 with matplotlib

 Python is only required for using the scripts provided.
-Script [graph.py](scripts/graph.py) is actually the easiest way to visualize the results from an execution, [benchmark.py](scripts/benchmark.py) is for testing purposes.
+Scripts [graph.py](scripts/graph.py) and [scale.py](scripts/scale.py) are actually the easiest way to visualize the results from an execution, [benchmark.py](scripts/benchmark.py) is for testing purposes.

 Once you have the requirements, installing follows as other pintools: